octokit/plugin-rest-endpoint-methods.js/docs/migrations/updateImport.md

 # Update an import

 An import can be updated with credentials or a project choice by passing in the appropriate parameters in this API request.
 If no parameters are provided, the import will be restarted.

-Some servers (e.g. TFS servers) can have several projects at a single URL.
-In those cases the import progress will have the status `detection_found_multiple` and the Import Progress response will include a `project_choices` array.
-You can select the project to import by providing one of the objects in the `project_choices` array in the update request.

-The following example demonstrates the workflow for updating an import with "project1" as the project choice.
-Given a `project_choices` array like such:

-To restart an import, no parameters are provided in the update request.

 ```js
 octokit.migrations.updateImport({